muhme/joomla-branches-tester/README.md

 ![Joomla Branches Software Architecture](images/joomla-branches-tester.svg)

 The idea is to have all active Joomla development branches (currently 4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) are available for testing in parallel.
-The installation takes place in 12 Docker containers and everything is scripted.
+The installation takes place across a dozen Docker containers, and everything is scripted.
 You see the four orange Web Server containers with the four different Joomla versions.
 They are based on the `branch_*` folders, which are also available on the Docker host.